 Data is the most precious asset for any organization.
 Data can be of various types, and different types of data can have different priorities for different organizations and firms.
-But there are multiple ways the data can get leaked, and cybercriminals may sell them over darknet or may misuse these leaked sensitive data.
+But there are multiple ways the data can get leaked, and cybercriminals may sell them over the darknet or misuse these leaked sensitive data.
 In this chapter, you will learn about the different ways of how data leaks take place and what are the possible measures security professionals must take to prevent them.

 What Is Data Leakage?

-Data leakage can be defined as the malicious practice of the transmission of data in an unauthorized manner to an external agent, destination, or recipient with bad intention.
+Data leakage can be defined as the malicious practice of transmitting data in an unauthorized manner to an external agent, destination, or recipient with bad intention.
 Data leakage can be done by any internal organization's employee or any other person.
 They will misuse web services, email services, cloud services, optical media, USB keys, and laptops.
 It is also termed as "data theft - the slow and low approach," which creates a massive problem in the data security industry.

 Possible Types of Data Leakage